Cost-effective Open Banking Compliance for Australia

 5. Authorization (consent management)

 Banks will need to capture fine-grained consumer consent for each data access.
-These consents need to specify which subset of data, can be shared with which Data Receiver for which period of time.
+These consents need to specify which subset of data, can be shared with which Data Recipient for which period of time.
 Since many of the consumer consents will apply prospectively and continuously for a certain period, banks need to provide the capability for consumers to update or revoke consents that they have already provided.
 This could be done directly by the consumer through their online banking portal or mobile application or by calling the bank and getting a bank employee to change it on behalf of the consumer.

 A comprehensive consent management component which provides APIs to connect it to existing systems is therefore required.